 Who can participate?

-Anyone who loves yoga, has some experience with it (at least ten classes), and wants to know more!
+People who love yoga and want to know more!
+Our only other prerequisite for the Immersion is that you take at least 10 classes with lead trainer Emma Magenta before the program starts.
+This is so that you get a good feel for her teaching.
 We suggest that you prepare by keeping a regular practice of one or two classes a week in the months leading up to the Immersion.

 What’s on the menu?
 (What are we gonna be doing?)

 Sessions alternate between more up-tempo periods of asana practice and more contemplative periods of group discussion, meditation, and pranayama.
 Specifically, we’ll be exploring the following: